replicatedhq/help-center/content/api/analyze-yaml-specs/kubernetes-version.md

 ## kubernetes.version

-Check that the total memory for a cluster meets the required minimum
+Check that the Kubernetes version meets the required minimum

 ```yaml